An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Network Architecture Design

 \subsection{Network Design of $\phi^{R}$}

-The network architecture design for $\phi^{R}$ is not as straightforward as for $\phi^{0}$ because the constraints in \eqref{8a}-\eqref{8b} can not be enforced by simply scaling and translating the neural layers' outputs.
-Indeed, \eqref{8a}-\eqref{8b} delineate a high-dimensional polyhedral set in terms of $\btheta$.
-To see this, we can use the power flow equations in \eqref{8a} to express the recourse variables $\bp^{R}$ as an affine function of $\btheta$.
-The feasibility of $\btheta$ can be expressed as the following polyhedral set $\Theta$:
+The network architecture design for $\phi^{R}$ is not as straightforward as for $\phi^{0}$ because the constraints in \eqref{8a}-\eqref{8c} can not be enforced by simply scaling and translating the neural layers' outputs. {More importantly, these constraints involve two sets of variables, namely, $\bp^{R}$ and $\btheta$, which are interconnected by the equality constraints (the power flow equations) in \eqref{8a}.
+To this end, we can use \eqref{8a} to express the recourse variable $\bp^{R}$ as an affine function of $\btheta$.
+As a result, we can use $\phi^{R}$ only for predicting $\btheta$, and then reconstruct $\bp^{R}$ using the power flow equations.
+Therefore, the constraints that $\phi^{R}$ need to satisfy have been reduced to only $\eqref{8b}$ and $\eqref{8c}$, which define a polyhedral space of dimension $N-1$:}